charliemaiors/charliemaiors.github.io/_posts/2019-05-29-from-omnibus-to-ha.md

 ```
 5. Then reconfigure and restart (```sudo gitlab-ctl reconfigure && sudo gitlab-ctl restart```)

-The migration to the external database was smooth, but a major update (11.9) caused some a little outage; btw we've opened an [issue](https://gitlab.com/gitlab-org/gitlab-ce/issues/59455) and the efficient Gitlab team supported us and in few minutes Gitlab was up and running again.
+The migration to the external database was smooth, but a major update (11.9) caused some a little outage; btw I've opened an [issue](https://gitlab.com/gitlab-org/gitlab-ce/issues/59455) and the efficient Gitlab team supported us and in few minutes Gitlab was up and running again.

+## Scaling

 Then we decided to move our Gitlab deployment architecture from the AIO with Omnibus to the High Availability with the [horizontal model](https://docs.gitlab.com/ee/administration/high_availability/README.html#horizontal), like the one in [figure](horizontal)